Marceswan/powerBIEmbedded/README.md

 For issues or questions:

 1. Check the **Troubleshooting** section above
-2. Review detailed docs: COMPREHENSIVE_LWC_DOCUMENTATION.md
-3. Check browser console for JavaScript errors (F12)
+2. Check browser console for JavaScript errors (F12)
-4. Check Salesforce debug logs for Apex errors
+3. Check Salesforce debug logs for Apex errors
-5. Verify all prerequisites are met
+4. Verify all prerequisites are met
-6. Try hard-refreshing your browser (Cmd+Shift+R)
+5. Try hard-refreshing your browser (Cmd+Shift+R)

 ---